Optimizing two-qubit gates for ultracold fermions in optical lattices: System description

 We consider localized ultra{-}cold fermionic \isotope[6]{Li} atoms in a three-dimensional optical lattice with coordinates $\mathbf{r}=(x,y,z)$.
 The corresponding optical potential $V(\mathbf{r},t)=V(x,t){+}V(y){+}V(z)$ can be split into its three spatial components.
 The y{-} and z{-}components $V(y)= {-}V_y \cos^2 (k_y y)$ and $V(z)= {-}V_z \cos^2 (k_z z)$ are created by single standing waves and are kept constant with time.
 The $x${-}direction is time dependent and contains two different standing waves

 Here, $V_s$ and $V_l$ are the short and long lattice potential energies and they represent two of our controls of the system.
-The wave vectors of the laser fields are given by $k_d=\sin({\beta_{d}}/{2})\, {2\pi}/(\SI{532}{\nano\meter})$ for $d \in \{x,y,z\}$, where the angles $\beta_{x}=\beta_{y}=26.7^\circ$ and $\beta_{z}=10.16^\circ$ between the laser fields are shallow and they correspond to the angles in \cite{Chalopin2025,Bojovic2025,exp_data}.
-The relative phase $\varphi$ between the long and short lattice will in this work be set to zero, except for Sec.~\ref{Bench marking the simulation method}.
+The wave numbers of the laser fields are given by $k_d=\sin({\beta_{d}}/{2})\, {2\pi}/(\SI{532}{\nano\meter})$ for $d \in \{x,y,z\}$, where the $x$- and $y$-angles are given by $\beta_{x}=\beta_{y}=26.7^\circ$.
+We discuss in Sec.~\ref{Unitary gate optimization} both the cases of $\beta_{z}= 26.7^\circ$ and $\beta_{z}=10.16^\circ$, where the latter case correspond to the angles in \cite{Chalopin2025,Bojovic2025,exp_data}.
+The relative phase $\phi$ between the long and short lattice will in this work be set to zero, except for Sec.~\ref{Bench marking the simulation method}.
 In Fig.~\ref{Lattice} one can see the resulting lattice in $x$-direction produced by the overlapping laser fields.

 Equation~\eqref{eq potential} has been simplified by neglecting the (approximate) Gaussian decay $\exp\{{-}2[x\cos({\beta_{x}}/{2})/{\mathrm{w}_s}]^2\}$ of the laser intensity in the $x${-}direction.
 We assume a laser with a Gaussian beam with beam waists of $\mathrm{w}_s \approx \SI{120}{\micro \meter}$ and $\mathrm{w}_l \approx \SI{220}{\micro \meter}$.
-Localized atoms in an optical lattice are considered to be in an maximally localized Wannier state $w(x)$.
+Localized atoms in an optical lattice are considered to be in a maximally localized Wannier state $w(x)$.
 This state is an equal superposition of all Bloch states $e^{i qx}u_q(x)$ of that lattice $w(x)=\sum_q e^{i (qx{+}\chi_q)}u_q(x)/\sqrt{N}$ with a momentum depending phase $\chi_q$ and an arbitrary number $N$ of sites in the lattice.
 We obtain the value of $\chi_q$ by solving the equation $\mathrm{x} w(x{-}x_0) =x_0 w(x{-}x_0)$, where $\mathrm{x}$ is the position operator in the Bloch basis and $x_0$ is the expectation value of the position.
-The double-well structure in the $x${-}direction yields a symmetric (even) and an antisymmentric (odd) solution with a small band gap.
+The double-well structure in the $x${-}direction yields a symmetric (even) and an antisymmetric (odd) solution with a small band gap.
 The left ($w_L$) or right ($w_R$) localized Wannier states are then a superposition between the even $2n$ band and its subsequent odd $2n{+}1$ one \cite{Wannier1937,Kohn1959,Kohn1973,Singh2025}.
 An example for the two lowest bands ($n=0$) are shown in Fig.~\ref{Wannier states}.

 We now move from one to two atoms and aim at entangling two atoms with each other by applying a collision gate in the $x$-direction.
 The atoms sit both in one of the double wells created by $V(x,t)$.
 For the two{-}body Hamiltonian with coordinates $\mathbf{r}_j=(x_j,y_j,z_j)$, a pseudo potential is given by the $\delta$-function which represents the $s$-wave scattering and results in